Omnex-AI/omnex-solutions/readme.md

 3. **Global Integration:**
-The platform connects to external services (Google, Telegram, etc.) as configured in the *config/integrations.yml* file.
+The platform connects to external services (Google, Telegram, etc.) as configured in the `config/integrations.yml` file.

 ## Contributing

 1. **Fork the Repository**
 2. **Create a Feature Branch:**
-   *git checkout -b feature/my-new-feature*
+   `git checkout -b feature/my-new-feature`
 3. **Commit Your Changes:**
-   *git commit -am 'Add new feature'*
+   `git commit -am 'Add new feature'`
 4. **Push to the Branch:**
-   *git push origin feature/my-new-feature*
+   `git push origin feature/my-new-feature`
 5. **Submit a Pull Request**

 ## Support

-If you have any questions or need assistance, please create an issue on GitHub Issues or contact our support team at support@omnex.ai.
+If you have any questions or need assistance, please create an issue on GitHub Issues or contact our support team at `support@omnex.ai`

 ## License